clubajax/base-component/README.md

 ## properties plugin

-The `properties` plugin is used to reduce redundancy on getter setters.
+The `properties` plugin is used to reduce redundancy on getter/setters.
 The [spec](https://w3c.github.io/webcomponents/spec/custom/#custom-elements-autonomous-example) is designed to make it easy to sync properties with attributes; but in doing so, the result is a `get` and `set` for every property that only sets or returns its corresponding attribute.